-Epic Games also consistently works on ways to reinvent the wheel when it comes to content – something players praise – and has organized collaborations with huge mainstream names like Ariana Grande, Travis Scott, and Marvel; just to name a few.
+Epic Games also consistently works on ways to reinvent the wheel regarding content — something players praise — and has organized collaborations and crossovers with huge mainstream names like Ariana Grande, Travis Scott, and Marvel; just to name a few.

-With plenty of work still going into the game, it begs the question: How many people play Fortnite in 2022?
+With plenty of work still going into the game, and Chapter 4 reigniting many players’ love for Fortnite, it begs the question: How many people play Fortnite as we head into 2023?
 Is the battle royale title slowly dying, or on an upwards trajectory?
 Here’s what the stats say.

 Like a lot of popular game publishers, Epic doesn’t regularly share Fortnite player count information with the community, so it’s hard to get an exact number.
 However, there are still some snippets of info out there.

 Epic Games reported back in 2020 that there were more than 350 million registered users on Fortnite, and that number rose to 400 million by 2021.
-It’s likely even higher in 2022, although there are no official numbers yet.
+It was likely even higher in 2022, although there are no official numbers yet.

 Of course, this list of registered users will also include people who signed up and only ever played one or two games, so it isn’t necessarily reflective of how many people actively play Fortnite on the regular.

-For that information, we can look to a website like PlayerCounter.
-According to their figures, Fortnite sees between 2.9 and 4 million concurrent players at any one time (just under 3 million at the time of writing), which means there are still millions of players logging in every day in 2022.
+For that information, we can look at a website like PlayerCounter.
+According to their figures, Fortnite sees between 2.9 and 4 million concurrent players at any one time (just over 3 million at the time of writing), which means there are still millions of players logging in every day in 2023.